 Q: The 2020 Annual Program Statement notes that applicants must follow the Guidance for Submitting TIP Office Full Proposals, but the guidance provides details on other documents that are not listed in the Annual Program Statement.
 What do I need to follow?

 A: The Guidance for Submitting TIP Office Full Proposals is general guidance for any full proposal developed for funding from the TIP Office.
-The 2020 Annual Program Statement only requires applicants to submit the required online forms (SF 424, SF 424B, and SF 424 A), project narrative, logical framework, budget summary, and line-item budget.
+The 2020 Annual Program Statement only requires applicants to submit the required online forms (SF 424, SF 424B, and SF 424 A), project narrative, annex A results performance monitoring plan, annex B budget summary, and annex C line-item budget.
+Applicants may submit an optional one-page annex for charts, graphs, and logos not included in the project narrative template, such as a theory of change.
+The submission of any additional documents will result in immediate failure in the technical review process.
 Applicants should use the applicable guidance for those documents in the Guidance for Submitting TIP Office Full Proposals.